KuliginStepan/dadata-client/README.md

 ### Proxy support and SSL verification

-`dadata.client.proxyType` - valid values are: HTTP, SOCKS4, SOCKS5, defaults to HTTP
+`dadata.client.proxy.type` - valid values are: HTTP, SOCKS4, SOCKS5, defaults to HTTP

-`dadata.client.proxyServer` - proxy hostname or ip address
+`dadata.client.proxy.server` - proxy hostname or ip address

-`dadata.client.proxyPort` - proxy port, positive number
+`dadata.client.proxy.port` - proxy port, positive number

 If you have configured above options you can use authentication via username/password pair just setting system properties for them.